michellab/Stapline/parameterisation_scripts/README.md

  ** No torsion terms for  h4-cc-cc-h4
 ```

-This is due to the addition of an extra h4 hydrogen in this fragment, which does not exist in the closed stapled residue.
+This is due to the addition of an extra h4 hydrogen in this fragment (H19), which does not exist in the closed stapled residue.

 The missing parameters should be copied from the ``gaff2.dat`` file:

 ```
 h4-cc-nc   61.700     121.140